 Staying hydrated is essential on a cruise, when exposure to salt water, not to mention warmer temperatures, can dry your skin out.
 Staying hydrated will also help keep you healthier and more energetic so you don’t miss a moment of your vacation.
 Instead of paying for expensive bottled water or struggling to bring your own water on board, just bring a reusable bottle you can easily refill whenever you’re thirsty.

 What essential items do you always bring along on a cruise?
 Share your must-pack tips in the comments!
-Also, check more cruise packing tips from us.
+Also, check more Cruise Hive cruise packing tips.